alvarofrancomartins/alvarofrancomartins.github.io/content/authors/admin/_index.md

 <br>

-Currently I'm working on the project "Network and data science applied on the study of corruption and organized crime."
+I have over 5 years of experience studying criminal networks.
+I'm currently working on the project "Network and data science applied on the study of corruption and organized crime."
 My primary goal is to extract meaningful patterns from these type of data, uncovering rules and mechanisms governing their structure and dynamics.

 <br>